Auckland finance firm fined $2.55m for hiding mogul's $53m, mother and son duo also fined

 That customer was international businessman and mogul Xiao Hua Gong.

-Che was also found guilty of structuring a transaction to avoid Anti-Money Laundering and Countering Financing of Terrorism Act (AML/CFT) requirements.
+Che was further found guilty of structuring a transaction to avoid Anti-Money Laundering and Countering Financing of Terrorism Act (AML/CFT) requirements.

 READ MORE: